tembo-io/website/blog/2023-10-24-anonymous-dump/index.md

 ## Done!

 Now you have an anonymized database locally.
 From here, you can pg_dump to a file, or do something else!

+If you think this kind of thing is cool, follow me on X ([@sjmiller609](https://x.com/sjmiller609)) for more content.
+At Tembo, we are all about Postgres extensions.
+You can try out extensions on [Tembo Cloud](https://cloud.tembo.io) for free.